Co-Founder / President

 Throughout this dynamic process of recovery, and in the face of immense, daily adversity, Aaron came to understand thathe can help people, by sharing his struggles and in turn, giving hope, inspiration and guidance to those without.
 It became clear to Aaron and his mother Laquita, that there is an absolute need for the general population to have access to ongoing restorative exercise if they so choose… Hence, C.O.R.E. was born

-Taylor is a highly credentialed award winning Kinesiologist/clinical exercise physiologist and certified strength and conditioning specialist.
-This former professor of Kinesiology at California State University in Northridge was named the IDEA Trainer of the Year in 2002, the American Council on Exercise (ACE) Trainer/Clinical Exercise Specialist of the Year in 2002, and was the two-time Grand Champion MET-Rx World’s Best Trainer in 2000 and 2001.
+Taylor is a highly credentialed award winning Kinesiologist / Exercise Physiologist, Medical Exercise Specialist, Corrective Exercise Specialist and Certified Strength and Conditioning Specialist.
+This former professor of Kinesiology at California State University in Northridge was named the IDEA Trainer of the Year in 2002, the American Council on Exercise (ACE) Trainer / Clinical Exercise Specialist of the Year in 2002, and was the two-time Grand Champion MET-Rx World’s Best Trainer in 2000 and 2001.
 In July 2009, he was honored and recognized as an award winning IDEA expert author.

 Brittney Barfield M.S.